 An online portfolio can immediately one up your technical resume.
 Bring out your geeky animal out!
 Let the hiring manager reach beyond your technical resume.

-- After building your super cool resume, link your portfolio to it.
+- After building your super cool tech resume, link your portfolio to it.

 - If you can not fill your portfolio, sign up for some small projects or freelance jobs.
 You can also do a little fun work for yourself.